 2012 Learn to Curl in Stanley, ID

-Boise Curling Club's “Learn to Curl" event in Stanley, ID
+The Birth of the S.O.B.: Boise Curling Club's 2012 “Learn to Curl" event in Stanley, ID

 Boise Curling Club members in Stanley, February 2012

 In February 2012, ten members of the Boise Curling Club traveled to Stanley, Idaho, to put on a Learn to Curl event and curling demonstration on Stanley's outdoor ice rink for Stanley's annual Winterfest.
 Even with avalanches delaying the arrival of some curlers and snow pouring down at the beginning of the Learn to Curl, it turned out to be a great success as many Winterfest participants and spectators got the chance to learn to curl.
-The Learn to Curl even made the front page of the United States Curling Association's (USCA) March newsletter in an article entitled “Curling 1, Blizzard 0" (see article at right).
+The Learn to Curl even made the front page of the United States Curling Association's (USCA) March newsletter in an article entitled “Curling 1, Blizzard 0".
+The planning of the Learn to Curl event led to the inception of the Sawtooth Outdoor Bonspiel when the idea of hosting an outdoor bonspiel in Stanley was brought up by club member Jared Belsher during a club broomstacking.
 Boise Curling Club members in the picture above are (from left to right): John Treinen, Scott Fuhrman, Tom Tomlinson, Craig Paprocki, Rob Smith (kneeling), Jeff Salmans, Jared Belsher, Russ Benson, Suz Rittenhouse, and Dave Rittenhouse.